nrkn/js13k-2023/README.md

   nb we lost alpha on sprites - but we kept a 1bpp mask in the sprite sheet so we just need to write some code
   4353 used, 8960 left

+- "implement messages"
+  we did it very basic but structured it so we can expand it later 4560 used, 8753 left